R2RsquaredLSE/web-inflationdisasters/README.md

 ---

-# Latest Figures (from 01/20 to 04/25)
+# Latest Figures (from 01/20 to 09/25)

 ## Main estimates, high inflation, US
 ![US inflation](figw_USinfshort.png)

-Probability that inflation is above 4% (5%) on average in five years for five years (so, e.g., estimate in April 2025 is for annualized inflation between April 2030 and April 2035.
+Probability that inflation is above 4% (5%) on average in five years for five years (so, e.g., estimate in September 2025 is for annualized inflation between September 2030 and September 2035.

 ---

 ## Main estimates, high inflation, EA
 ![EA inflation](figw_EZinfshort.png)

-Probability that inflation is above 4% (5%) on average in five years for five years (so, e.g., estimate in April 2025 is for annualized inflation between April 2030 and April 2035.)
+Probability that inflation is above 4% (5%) on average in five years for five years (so, e.g., estimate in September 2025 is for annualized inflation between September 2030 and September 2035.)

 ---

 ## Main estimates, deflation, US
 ![US deflation](figw_USdefshort.png)

-Probability that inflation is below 0% (-1%) on average in five years for five years (so, e.g., estimate in April 2025 is for annualized inflation between April 2030 and April 2035.)
+Probability that inflation is below 0% (-1%) on average in five years for five years (so, e.g., estimate in September 2025 is for annualized inflation between September 2030 and September 2035.)

 ---

 ## Main estimates, deflation, EA
 ![EA deflation](figw_EZdefshort.png)

-Probability that inflation is below 0% (-1%) on average in five years for five years (so, e.g., estimate in April 2025 is for annualized inflation between April 2030 and April 2035).
+Probability that inflation is below 0% (-1%) on average in five years for five years (so, e.g., estimate in September 2025 is for annualized inflation between September 2030 and September 2035).

 ---

 ## Shorter 5-year horizon, US and EA
 ![No horizon adjustment](figw_shorthorizon.png)

-Probability that inflation is above 4% (5%) on average over the next five years (so, e.g., estimate in April 2025 is for annualized inflation between April 2025 and April 2030).
+Probability that inflation is above 4% (5%) on average over the next five years (so, e.g., estimate in September 2025 is for annualized inflation between September 2025 and September 2030).

 ---